-Post-COVID-19 tax planning: what can I do to mitigate any tax rises after COVID-19?
+Post-COVID-19 tax planning: what can I do to mitigate tax rises?

-The UK government – and others around the world – are also worrying about how to pay the bills.
-They have accumulated a massive deficit while trying to mitigate the economic impact of the virus on individuals and businesses.
-And while most people don’t care about government deficits, they do care about taxes.
+The UK government – and others around the world – have accumulated massive deficits while trying to mitigate the economic impact of the coronavirus pandemic on individuals and businesses.
+Essentially, they have three options to try and reduce their debt burdens:

 Why is there such a large deficit?

-Conclusion: instead of the hoped-for decline in deficit, COVID-19 will produce the largest annual deficit since the end of WWII.
-The UK’s total debts will increase to 97% of GDP.
+Instead of the hoped-for decline in deficit, COVID-19 will produce the largest annual deficit since the end of WWII.
+The UK’s total debts currently stand at over 100% of GDP.

-How will the government raise the money it needs?
+How will the government raise the money it needs from taxes?

 Source: IFS calculations using Office for Budget Responsibility, Economic and Fiscal Outlook, March 2017, http://budgetresponsibility.org.uk/efo/economic-fiscal-outlook-march-2017/.